GiveDirectly: History

+In 2023, an investigation revealed that in the Democratic Republic of Congo, where GiveDirectly began operations in 2018, employees had diverted at least $900,000 from several hundred intended recipients in South Kivu to themselves, including the very audit teams tasked with identifying such cases.
+GiveDirectly paused its operations in the country in January 2023 and began an audit of its funds transfers in another African country.

 Operations

 COVID-19 support

-GiveDirectly set up two emergency response program to the COVID-19 pandemic: one in the US, for which it has raised US$118 million, and one in African countries, for which it has raised US$76 million.
+GiveDirectly set up two emergency response programs to the COVID-19 pandemic: one in the US, for which it has raised US$118 million, and one in African countries, for which it has raised US$76 million.
 The organization has sent cash relief to 116,000 families in the US and 342,000 families in Kenya, Liberia, Malawi, Rwanda and Togo.

 In Togo it built on an existing government of Togo cash transfer program called Novissi.
 Money is paid via mobile money technology, with beneficiaries withdrawing money at local shops.
 GiveDirectly helped expand the program to certain rural areas where the government found it difficult to identify the poorest beneficiaries.
 The machine learning algorithm First, it finds the poorest villages by analyzing roof material, sizes of farm plots and the presence of paved or unpaved roads through satellite images.
 Second, it finds the poorest individuals in a village by analyzing their mobile phone data like lengths and frequency of phone calls, number of inbound versus outbound calls, and amount of mobile data used.